eslopemap/eslope/README.md

 # How to web-host the tiles

 Check the upcoming dedicated [Hosting.md](Hosting.md).
-I use go-pmtiles, but many alternatives exist including [MapTiler tileserver](https://github.com/maptiler/tileserver-gl).
+I use go-pmtiles, but many alternatives exist including a go [mbtileserver](https://github.com/consbio/mbtileserver), and [MapTiler tileserver](https://github.com/maptiler/tileserver-gl).

 # Coverage & Data